GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-05-27-maven-sheet.md

 ### Minimal POM

 A minimal pom can do with very little.
 Use modelVersion (use 4.0.0).
 The properties I added here can be omitted but it helps to add them, Maven output might complain if you omit it.
-The 'maven.compiler.release' tag is a wondeful thing.
+ChatGPT strongly advised me to enforce UTF-8 for consistency across platforms.
+Btw the 'maven.compiler.release' tag is a wondeful thing.

 ```
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 https://maven.apache.org/xsd/maven-4.0.0.xsd">